certik/femhub/doc/src/howto.rst

 ::
   \$ git clone http://git.hpfem.org/git/femhub.git
   \$ cd femhub
-  \$ cd spkg/standard/
-  \$ ./download_packages
+  \$ ./femhub -d
-  \$ vim sage_scripts/sage-banner  # edit the version & date in the banner
+  \$ vim spkg/base/femhub-run  # edit the version & date in the banner
   \$ git ci -a -m "FEMhub version bumped to 0.9.9"
   \$ git tag femhub-0.9.9
-  \$ git push --tags spilka:/home/git/repos/femhub.git master
+  \$ git push --tags remote_repo:/home/git/repos/femhub.git master  #replace "remote_repo" with remote repository where you want to push
-  \$ cd ../../..
+  \$ cd ..
   \$ cp -a femhub femhub-0.9.9
-  \$ tar cf femhub-0.9.1.tar femhub-0.9.9
+  \$ tar cf femhub-0.9.9.tar femhub-0.9.9

 Binary Distribution
 -------------------
-Unpack the tarball of source code, and rename it (for example, to femhub-0.9.9-ubuntu64 or any platform for which you would like to release the binary).
+Unpack the tarball of source code, and rename it (for example, to **femhub-0.9.9-ubuntu64** or any platform for which you would like to release the binary).
 Then build it on that corresponding platform following the instructions above.
-Immidiately after the build is complete create .tar.gz of that directory.
+Immediately after the build is complete create **.tar.gz** of that directory.
 This is the binary version of FEMhub for the particular platform.

 Windows